duddex/ESP8266_AppleMIDI_MCP4728_MIDI2CV/README.md

 # MIDI to CV (ESP8266, MCP4728, AppleMIDI Library)
 In this project I convert MIDI messages to control voltage and triggers via the AppleMIDI using an ESP8266 and two MCP4728.

+Change the `STASSID` and `STAPSK` to match your WiFi network settings.
+The ESP8266 connects to your network and will show up as an Access Point with the postfix "extender".
+So for example if your network name is "mywifinetwork", the ESP8266 will show up as "mywifinetworkextender"

 ## Goals
 I use VCV Rack as my DAW and I wanted to have a hybrid setup where I would be able to send "virtual" control voltage to my real synthesizers.
 In my case from VCV Rack on my PC (https://vcvrack.com/) or miRack (https://mirack.app/) on my iPad to my AEmodular synth from https://www.tangiblewaves.com/.